 - Limited features

-Both HostGator and Bluehost are longtime players in the web hosting industry.
-They are both owned by the same parent company (EIG).
-They both offer similarly priced plans meaning the cost of hosting isn't much of a deciding factor.
+Both HostGator and Bluehost are longtime players in the website hosting industry.
+They are both owned by the same parent company Newfold Digital (formerly EIG).
+They both offer similarly priced plans meaning the cost of hosting isn’t much of a deciding factor.

 HostGator offers you a 45-day money-back guarantee, meaning you have 15 more days to test their hosting service, which makes them a good Bluehost alternative.
-At the same time, HostGator provides more features in their hosting plans than Bluehost.
+At the same time, HostGator provides more features in its hosting options than Bluehost.

 To offer these seemingly unrealistic speeds, they have invested in new NVMe AMD EPYC servers with 40% faster CPU performance.

-To sweeten the deal, they are offering a massive discount of 66% at the time of writing, making their website hosting affordable for all and sundry.
+To sweeten the deal, they are offering a massive discount of 66% at the time of writing, making their web page hosting affordable for all and sundry.

 A2 Hosting offers you typical hosting, including shared, WordPress, VPS, dedicated, and reseller.